 Dallas – Fort Worth Hoods

-Map of the Fort Worth and Dallas Gangs and Hood Areas
+Map of Fort Worth and Dallas Gangs and Hood Areas

-With Fort Worth and Dallas hoods being located in the state of Texas’ largest metropolitan, often called the “Metroplex”, it should come to no surprise that there are numerous Dallas and Fort Worth hoods.
-The map below, which also may showcase some of the Fort Worth and Dallas gangs affiliations, but mostly highlights all of the urban areas of the Arlington, Fort Worth, and Dallas hoods, as well surrounding areas.
+With Fort Worth and Dallas hoods being located in the state of Texas’ largest metropolitan, often called the “Metroplex”, it should come to no surprise that there are dozens Dallas and Fort Worth hoods.
+The map below, which also showcases some of the Fort Worth and Dallas gangs affiliations, mostly highlights all of the urban areas of the Arlington, Fort Worth, and Dallas hoods, along with the surrounding areas.

-West Dallas was once the home to half of Dallas’ public housing projects, like Rupert Circle and the Fishtrap Projects, which were mixed communities.
-At one point in time West Dallas hoods were one of the roughest areas in the city with the heart of the West Side being in the George Loving Place, Edgar Ward Place, and Elmer Scott Place housing complexes.
+West Dallas was once home to half of the city’s housing projects, like Rupert Circle and the Fishtrap Projects.
+Before the housing projects were demolished, the West Dallas hoods were some of the roughest areas in the city.
+The heart of the West Side was the George Loving Place, Edgar Ward Place, and Elmer Scott Place housing projects.

-In North Dallas, which has become more known over the years, has been known to be home Webb Chapel, Spring Valley, Hamilton Park, Markham, and handful of other hoods.
-North Dallas mostly consists of apartment complexes, especially around Park Lane, Skillman and Audelia, and Forest Lane.
+In North Dallas, which has become more known over the years, the area is centered around neighborhoods like Webb Chapel, Spring Valley, Hamilton Park, and Markham.
+The heart of North Dallas is in the areas of the apartment complexes, especially around Park Lane, Skillman and Audelia, and Forest Lane.

 Fort Worth Hoods:

-Today, the heart of Fort Worth resides on the South Side, known for the Agg Land and Hoova Land area, and the East Side, which is home to legendary areas like Stop Six, Eastwood, Polywood, Meadowbrook, and many more that are located on the map.
+Today, the heart of Fort Worth resides on the South Side, known for hoods like the Agg Land and Hoova Land, and the East Side, which is home to the legendary areas of Stop Six, Eastwood, Polywood, and several others.

-As far as Fort Worth gangs, Bloods and Crips have been active in the city the early 1990s, if not before, with the likes of the Stop Six Bloods, home to Truman Street and Norris Street, or the EastWood Pirus, while the Crips, who were mostly Hoovers, were in areas like the South Side and parts of the East Side.
+As far as Fort Worth gangs, Bloods and Crips have been active in the city the early 1990s, if not before, with the likes of the Stop Six Bloods, EastWood Pirus, and the Hoover and Grape Street Crips of the South Side and certain sections of the East Side.